 Traveling during pregnancy is always tricky depending on the expectant mom’s health and circumstances.
 Whether you travel domestically or internationally by air, you need to get a green signal from your OBGYN.
 Since they are the ones who monitor your health and baby’s progress, it is always better to ask.
+Keep a checklist of some pregnancy travel must-haves in mind in case you have to travel.

 Usually, the second trimester is considered safe for travel, especially international long-duration flights.
 But you must talk to your doctor and take the essentials to make your flight comfier, less exhausting, and bearable.